 Wyoming Telecommunications Association

-The Wyoming Telecommunications 2023 Scholarship is for students who desire to further their education in the telecommunications industry or technical skill development.
-This scholarship is $1,000 for 1 (one) student fall 2023.
-The application is open to students graduating high school in 2023 as well as to those students currently enrolled in a college or vocational institution.
-Student or student’s parents/guardians must receive telecommunications service from a participating WyTA member.
+The Wyoming Telecommunications Scholarship is for students who desire to further their education in the telecommunications industry or technical skill development.
+This scholarship is $1,000 for 1 (one) student.
+The application is open to students graduating high school, as well as to those students currently enrolled in a college or vocational institution.
+Student or student’s parents/guardians must receive telecommunications service from a participating WYTA member.

 Use the link above to read more.
 Application deadline: April 14